antoinecollas/react-todo-list/README.md

 This project is a to-do list.
-It is aimed to learn REACT JS.
+It is aimed to learn REACT JS and redux.